tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 Rust is installed now.
 Great!
 ```

-Make sure to restart your Terminal for the changes to take effect.
+Make sure to restart your terminal for the changes to take effect.

 ### Setting Up Linux